-The Medicare Current Beneficiary Survey (MCBS) is an ongoing survey of a representative national sample of the Medicare population, including beneficiaries aged 65 and over and beneficiaries aged 64 and below with certain disabling conditions.
-With the emergence of the COVID-19 pandemic in the U.S., the Centers for Medicare & Medicaid Services (CMS) was uniquely positioned to quickly collect vital information on how the pandemic has impacted the Medicare population by using the MCBS as a vehicle to collect data.
+The Medicare Current Beneficiary Survey (MCBS) is an ongoing survey of a representative national sample of the Medicare population, including beneficiaries aged 65 and over and beneficiaries aged below 65 with certain disabling conditions.
+With the emergence of the coronavirus disease 2019 (COVID-19) pandemic in the U.S., the Centers for Medicare & Medicaid Services (CMS) was uniquely positioned to quickly collect vital information on how the pandemic has impacted the Medicare population by using the MCBS as a vehicle to collect data.
 Medicare beneficiaries, by definition, are most at risk for underlying conditions that may lead to more severe COVID-19 illness or complications.

-To support dissemination of estimates from the MCBS COVID-19 Community Supplements, NORC created the MCBS COVID-19 Data Tool, which is available at NORC’s MCBS Interactives website.
-The tool consists of a series of evolving, interactive dashboards that show how COVID-19 has affected the lives of Medicare beneficiaries, including preventive behaviors, forgone care, well-being, sources of COVID-19 information, and COVID-19 vaccination.
+NORC supported CMS in releasing a series of COVID-19 Data Snapshot Infographics, which explored the impact of the COVID-19 pandemic on Medicare beneficiaries using data from the three COVID-19 Community Supplements, as well an advanced tutorial with guidance on using LDS and PUF data from the COVID-19 Supplements.
+In addition, to support dissemination of estimates from the MCBS COVID-19 Community Supplements, NORC created the MCBS COVID-19 Data Tool, which is available at NORC’s MCBS Interactives website.
+The tool consists of a series of interactive dashboards that show how COVID-19 has affected the lives of Medicare beneficiaries, including preventive behaviors, forgone care, well-being, sources of COVID-19 information, and COVID-19 vaccination.
 The tool also allows visitors to visualize the data using a variety of demographic and health status filters, such as sex, age, smoking status, and chronic conditions.
 The tool presents data from the COVID-19 Summer 2020 PUF, COVID-19 Fall 2020 PUF, and COVID-19 Winter 2021 PUF.